NimbleBit: Pocket Frogs

 The aim is to earn money by breeding and selling one's own frogs.
 It has Game Center support.
 When the game begins, the player owns two frogs, a Cocos Bruna Anura and a Green Folium Anura, one regular habitat, a nursery habitat, and 1000 coins.
 In the pond view, players control their frog, eating flies to tame it, which makes it happy, breeding with other frogs players find, and finding presents.
 Presents include various breeds of frogs, potions (for quick frog growths and races), stamps (for quick delivery of mailbox items) and coins.
 Besides taming the frog, eating flies increases their happiness and, if they are not yet mature, can lessen the time left to maturation.
-The goal is to collect all 36,000 frogs available in-game.
+The goal is to collect all 41,216 frogs available in-game.
 It was released on September 15, 2010, for iOS devices.
 The Android version (distributed by Mobage) was removed from the Google Play Store, but was re-released by NimbleBit with the removal of several features.

 Pocket Planes

-The player is in charge of an airline company.
-Similarly, one must purchase or construct airports, planes, and parts.
+In this game, the player is in charge of an airline company.
+Similarly, they must purchase or construct airports, planes, and parts.
 The main gameplay is flying passengers and shipping cargo from one city to another.
 There are a total of 250 airports in the game, each based on real world locations.
 There are 60 different planes that carry passengers, cargo, or a combination of both passengers and cargo.
 The game bears several similarities to Tiny Tower in the use of its pixel world and "Bitizens".
 This game was released June 14, 2012 for iOS devices.
 Later the same year ported to Android by Mobage, who then dropped the app in late 2015.
 The game is no longer available for Android devices, and Nimblebit has stated there will be no attempts by them to change that.
 In March 2022, NimbleBit released a new port of Pocket Planes for Android, available on the Google Play store.

 Pocket Trains

 Pocket Trains is a business simulation video game developed by NimbleBit for iOS and Android.
-It was developed before Pocket Planes and published on the App Store on 15 September 2013 for iOS.
-The player is in charge of a train company.
+It was developed before Pocket Planes and published on the App Store on September 15, 2013 for iOS.
+In this game, the player is in charge of a railway company.
 Like Pocket Planes, the player must buy train stations and railway tracks.
 The main part of the game is transporting cargo around a simple map from one city to another.
-There are 27 trains which you unlock in crates.
+There are 27 trains which are unlocked in crates.